 The Ark was the holiest physical object located inside the holiest place in God's temple.
 It was in a special area commonly referred to as the 'Holy of Holies' or the 'Most Holy Place' and represented the throne of God.
 The room where this object resided was so holy that only the temple's High Priest could enter it once a year.
 If anyone else tried to go into the room where this sacred object was located, or if the High Priest entered it on a day other than what was commanded, they would be killed by God (Leviticus 16:1 - 2).

-The Ark, which contained the words of the Covenant between God and his people, was likely destroyed by the Babylonian army.
+This holy vessel, which contained the words of the Covenant between God and his people, was likely destroyed by the Babylonian army.
 It was likely burned when Nebuchadnezzar, king of Babylon, leveled Jerusalem (including the temple) in 586 B.C.

 We find an interesting statement in Jeremiah which declares that the ark and all that is with it will NOT be important during the Millennium (Jeremiah 3:16).
 What will be important will be the New Covenant God will offer all humanity.
 The book of Hebrews, chapter 9, explains that the spiritual or holy relics found in Jerusalem's Temple were mere patterns or copies of spiritual realities in heaven (Hebrews 9:1 - 5, 23 - 24).

 Amazingly, Revelation 11 states that the Ark of the Covenant will be seen again in the near future.
 It will appear in the third heaven, the place where God's throne resides, after an angel loudly declares that the Lord is coming back to earth to rule all humanity (Revelation 11:15, 19)!
-This ark is not the physical object once found in the temple and transported to heaven but rather is the original composed of spirit essence.
+It is not the physical object once found in the temple and transported to heaven but rather is the original composed of spirit essence.